OpenLineage/docs/docs/guides/airflow-quickstart.md

 **The above command will:**

 * start Airflow
-* start the Marquez API, database and UI
+* start Marquez, including its API, database and UI
+* create and start a Postgres server for DAG tasks

 To view the Airflow UI and verify it's running, open [http://localhost:8080](http://localhost:8080).
 Then, log in using the username and password `admin` / `admin`.
 You can also browse to [http://localhost:3000](http://localhost:3000) to view the Marquez UI.